canaria-computer/qwik-onedrive/src/routes/(document)/legal/ToS/index.md

 published: 2024-09-02
 ---

-📸 Welcome to GDPF!
-We're stoked you're here.
-Before we dive into the fun stuff, we need to cover some important ground rules.
-Please take a minute to read through our Terms of Service (ToS).
-We know it's not the most exciting read, but trust us, it's crucial. 😊
+📸 Welcome to Web Digital Photo Frame!
+We're excited you're here.
+Before we dive into the features, let's cover some important ground rules.
+Please take a moment to read through our Terms of Service (ToS).
+It's crucial information for your use of our service. 😊

 ## 1. Introduction

-These ToS govern your use of GDPF, a digital photo frame service that integrates with OneDrive.
-By using GDPF, you agree to these terms, so please read them carefully.
+These ToS govern your use of Web Digital Photo Frame, a digital photo frame service that integrates with OneDrive.
+By using Web Digital Photo Frame, you agree to these terms, so please read them carefully.

 ## 2. Disclaimer of Warranties

-GDPF is provided "as is" and "as available" without warranties of any kind, express or implied.
-We don't guarantee that GDPF will be uninterrupted, secure, or error-free.
-We're not responsible for any damages or losses resulting from your use of GDPF.
+Web Digital Photo Frame is provided "as is" and "as available" without warranties of any kind, express or implied.
+We don't guarantee that Web Digital Photo Frame will be uninterrupted, secure, or error-free.
+We're not responsible for any damages or losses resulting from your use of Web Digital Photo Frame.

 ## 3. Intellectual Property Rights 🧠💡